kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

          {:id 2 :name "list"}]}]
 ```

 The first difficulty with this data structure is that the tags are nested under each note.
-For note views this is fine, but if we are viewing or editing tags, this structure is less than ideal.
-If we maintained a separate collection of tags, then we would have to worry about applying any change that we make to a tag to the copy of that tag that is nested under the notes as well.
+For note-centric views this is fine, but if we are viewing or editing tags, this structure is less than ideal.
+We could leave the notes as-is and maintain a separate collection of tags.
+However, when we edit a tag, we would have to apply the same edit to every copy of that tag that is nested under the notes.
 The solution here is to do the same thing that we would do if we had a many-to-many relationship in a relational database management system: create separate collections for notes, tags, and the relationships between them.
 The goal is to transform the data into a shape like the following:

 ```clojure
 {:notes                                                    ;; <1>